mikblack/website/_posts/2016/07/2016-07-21-attendance-nz.md

 ###Issue 1: No-shows

 At our most recent workshop in the [University of Otago](https://mikblack.github.io/2016-06-29-Otago/) we had 21/25 attendees who signed up attending.
 At previous workshops this had also been a bit of an issue, being as high as 25% of no-shows in Christchurch in February 2015.
 I know that this issue is not specific to these sites or to New Zealand itself.
-Shortly after I got involved in SOftware Carpentry, I had a chance to  talk to Bill Mills who was visiting from Canada to help boot-up the workshops and train some instructors.
+Shortly after I got involved in Software Carpentry, I had a chance to  talk to Bill Mills who was visiting from Canada to help boot-up the workshops and train some instructors.
 Bill did say that they usually have 25-30% no show in US/Canada so our attendance figures are not too bad compared to other free Software Carpentry events.

 ###Issue 2: Departures over time